commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 ##### batchSize
-A number that could be used to set the batch size with which inventories are fetched and processed, as inventories are obtained from the target project on commercetools platform in batches for better performance.
-The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding inventories from the target project on commecetools platform in a single request.
+A number that could be used to set the batch size with which inventories are fetched and processed, as inventories are obtained from the target project on the commercetools platform in batches for better performance.
+The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding inventories from the target project on the commecetools platform in a single request.
 Playing with this option can slightly improve or reduce processing speed.
 If it is not set, the default batch size is 150 for inventory sync.

 ````java
 final InventorySyncOptions inventorySyncOptions =